Recruitment Settings

 For non-Prolific studies:

-- Export participant completion data
+- Export participant completion data from the deployment

 - Process payments through your preferred method